-- The department using good-neighbor management practices on the land they now own, including fences, pests, noxious weeds, and providing sportsmen with guidance and marked boundaries; - 2.
-The Fish and Game Department controlling the concentration of wildlife numbers on all lands and being prohibited from entering into agreements to limit access to any area, without approval of the local governing authority; - 3.
+- The Fish and Game Department controlling the concentration of wildlife numbers on all lands and being prohibited from entering into agreements to limit access to any area, without approval of the local governing authority; - 2.
 Implementing a requirement for non-resident mentored youth hunts where both the non-resident mentor and the mentored youth must purchase matching species tags.
-Non-resident tags should cost more than resident tags; - 4.
-A Habitat Improvement Program and request Idaho Fish and Game Commission to reflect strong emphasis on multiple use; Compensation by IDFG for crop loss due to - Compensation by IDFG for crop loss due to depredation shall be for actual loss minus the onetime deductible and should be expediently paid with no pro-rating; - Fish and Game being responsible and pay for damages caused by management decisions; - 7.
-Idaho Fish and Game issuing emergency 30 depredation permits to ag producers and 31 landowners to harvest animals that are causing 32 verifiable damage to crops, livestock and property.
-33 The issuance of these depredation permits shall 34 be free of conditions that landowners must allow 35 hunting on their land.
-Landowners should be 36 37 allowed to determine who hunts on their private 38 property: - 8.
-Creating depredation areas for landowners who are annually affected by depredating animals and support mechanisms for quicker response in those areas; - The Landowner Appreciation Program (LAP) being made available to anyone owning 320 acres or more and recipients of these tags should be free to do what they wish with the tags; - 10.
-The creation of landowner preference tags for the exclusive use of non-resident kindred relations of
+Non-resident tags should cost more than resident tags; - Compensation by IDFG for crop loss due to depredation shall be for actual loss minus the onetime deductible and should be expediently paid; - Fish and Game being responsible and pay for damages caused by management decisions; - 34 5.
+Idaho Fish and Game issuing emergency depredation permits to ag producers and 35 landowners to harvest animals that are causing 36 verifiable damage to crops, livestock, and 37 property.
+The issuance of these depredation 38 permits shall be free of conditions that landowners 39 must allow hunting on their land.
+Landowners 40 should be allowed to determine who hunts on their 41 42 private property: - 43 43 6.
+The Landowner Appreciation Program (LAP) being made available to anyone owning 320 acres or more and recipients of these tags should be free to do what they wish with the tags; - 47 7.
+The creation of landowner preference tags for the48 exclusive use of non-resident kindred relations of

-- the first or second degree for landowners whose property exceeds 160 contiguous acres; Additional landowner preference tags based on - 11.
-Additional landowner preference tags based on a pro rata basis for each additional 640 acres of contiguous ownership; - 12.
-Idaho Fish and Game creating a full-time, fully funded grizzly bear conflict technician position with emphasis on production agriculture; and - 13.
-Individuals who draw a LAP tag sitting out the following year on the same LAP hunt.
+- the first or second degree for landowners whose property exceeds 160 contiguous acres; - 3 8.
+Additional landowner preference tags based on a pro rata basis for each additional 640 acres of 4 5 contiguous ownership: - 9.
+Individuals who draw a LAP tag sitting out the 6 following year on the same LAP hunt; - 8 10.
+An agricultural representative on the Idaho Fish 9 and Game advisory committee on ungulate winter feeding; and 10 - 11.
+Landowner Permission Hunt Vouchers (LPH) 11 being used as an extra big game tag.
+12 13

 - 1. The acquisition of additional land by the Fish and Game Department; - 2.
-Any increase in funding for the Idaho Department of Fish and Game from either the general fund or license fees without showing a specific need or use for the funds; - 3.
-The erection of either permanent or temporary hunting or viewing blinds within 100 feet of a developed livestock watering site on public lands; - Idaho Fish and Game abdicating responsibility for year after year losses due to depredation impacts regardless of other reimbursements; - 5.
-The feeding of wild ungulates because of the consequences to agriculture, municipalities, and natural habitat; and - 6.
+Any increase in funding for the Idaho Department 16 of Fish and Game from license fees without 17 showing a specific need or use for the funds: 18 - 3.
+The erection of either permanent or temporary hunting or viewing blinds within 100 feet of a developed livestock watering site on public lands; - 4.
+Idaho Fish and Game abdicating responsibility for year after year losses due to depredation impacts regardless of other reimbursements; - 5.
+The feeding of wild ungulates because of the consequences to agriculture, municipalities, and natural habitat: and - 6.
 The state of Idaho forfeiting their authority to the federal government over wildlife management.

-66. Fish and Game-Prior Notification
+66. Fish and Game - Prior Notification